 It’s on me to know that while I’m super important, I’m no more important than anyone else, and it’s not (just) about me.
 It’s about Him.

 Jesus, thank You for giving me Your grace so that I can seek Your face, love you, and pour out Your love on others.
 Rinse.
 Repeat.
 God, help me to realize that as Your love for me is never ending, so must my love be for you, and by extension, for others.
 Sanctify me in this process, dear Lord, and Holy Spirit, please fill me each day.
 I cannot do this without You.
 In your glorious name.
 Amen.

 Grace & Such strives to advance Christian growth among women.
 While we believe the Bible is the inspired Word of God, we also recognize human interpretations are imperfect.
 Grace & Such encourages our readers to open their Bibles, pray for wisdom and study for themselves what the Word says.
 For more about who we are, please visit the About Us page.

-Gretchen has blogged for the last nine years, usually tying her faith to her reality, and has guest posted or written for Believe.com, JeanPSullivan.com and other blogs.
-It’s her honor to be among the writers on Grace & Such, and she is currently not only found here and at Jewels In My Crown Someday, but is also holding hands open for other writing (blogging and otherwise) and speaking opportunities as she waits upon God’s unfolding plans for her.
+Gretchen has blogged for more than a decade, usually tying her faith to her reality, and has guest posted or written for Believe.com, JeanPSullivan.com and other blogs.
+It’s her honor to be among the writers on Grace & Such, and she is currently not only found here and at Musings with Gretch, but is also holding hands open for other writing (blogging and otherwise) and speaking opportunities as she waits upon God’s unfolding plans for her.